qmk/qmk_firmware/docs/feature_tap_dance.md

 !> Keep in mind that only [basic keycodes](keycodes_basic.md) are supported here.
 Custom keycodes are not supported.

-Similar to the first option, the second option is good for simple layer-switching cases.
+Similar to the first option, the second and third option are good for simple layer-switching cases.

-For more complicated cases, use the third or fourth options (examples of each are listed below).
+For more complicated cases, like blink the LEDs, fiddle with the backlighting, and so on, use the fourth or fifth option.
+Examples of each are listed below.

-Finally, the fifth option is particularly useful if your non-Tap-Dance keys start behaving weirdly after adding the code for your Tap Dance keys.
+Finally, the sixth option is particularly useful if your non-Tap-Dance keys start behaving weirdly after adding the code for your Tap Dance keys.
 The likely problem is that you changed the `TAPPING_TERM` time to make your Tap Dance keys easier for you to use, and that this has changed the way your other keys handle interrupts.

 ## Implementation Details :id=implementation

 Well, that's the bulk of it!
 You should now be able to work through the examples below, and to develop your own Tap Dance functionality.
 But if you want a deeper understanding of what's going on behind the scenes, then read on for the explanation of how it all works!

+Let's go over the three functions mentioned in `ACTION_TAP_DANCE_FN_ADVANCED` in a little more detail.
+They all receive the same too arguments: a pointer to a structure that holds all dance related state information, and a pointer to a use case specific state variable.
+The three functions differ in when they are called.
+The first, `on_each_tap_fn()`, is called every time the tap dance key is *pressed*.
+Before it is called, the counter is incremented and the timer is reset.
+The second function, `on_dance_finished_fn()`, is called when the tap dance is interrupted or ends because `TAPPING_TERM` milliseconds have passed since the last tap.
+When the `finished` field of the dance state structure is set to `true`, the `on_dance_finished_fn()` is skipped.
+After `on_dance_finished_fn()` was called or would have been called, but no sooner than when the tap dance key is *released*, `on_dance_reset_fn()` is called.
+It is possible to end a tap dance immediately, skipping `on_dance_finished_fn()`, but not `on_dance_reset_fn`, by calling `reset_tap_dance(state)`.

-The main entry point is `process_tap_dance()`, called from `process_record_quantum()`, which is run for every keypress, and our handler gets to run early.
+To accomplish this logic, the tap dance mechanics use three entry points.
+The main entry point is `process_tap_dance()`, called from `process_record_quantum()` *after* `process_record_kb()` and `process_record_user()`.
+This function is responsible for calling `on_each_tap_fn()` and `on_dance_reset_fn()`.
+In order to handle interruptions of a tap dance, another entry point, `preprocess_tap_dance()` is run right at the beginning of `process_record_quantum()`.
 This function checks whether the key pressed is a tap-dance key.
 If it is not, and a tap-dance was in action, we handle that first, and enqueue the newly pressed key.
 If it is a tap-dance key, then we check if it is the same as the already active one (if there's one active, that is).
 If it is not, we fire off the old one first, then register the new one.
-If it was the same, we increment the counter and reset the timer.
+Finally, `tap_dance_task()` periodically checks whether `TAPPING_TERM` has passed since the last key press and finishes a tap dance if that is the case.

 This means that you have `TAPPING_TERM` time to tap the key again; you do not have to input all the taps within a single `TAPPING_TERM` timeframe.
 This allows for longer tap counts, with minimal impact on responsiveness.

-Our next stop is `tap_dance_task()`.
-This handles the timeout of tap-dance keys.

-For the sake of flexibility, tap-dance actions can be either a pair of keycodes, or a user function.
-The latter allows one to handle higher tap counts, or do extra things, like blink the LEDs, fiddle with the backlighting, and so on.
-This is accomplished by using an union, and some clever macros.

 ## Examples :id=examples

-### Simple Example :id=simple-example
+### Simple Example: Send `ESC` on Single Tap, `CAPS_LOCK` on Double Tap :id=simple-example

 Here's a simple example for a single definition:

 1. In your `rules.mk`, add `TAP_DANCE_ENABLE = yes`
-2. In your `config.h` (which you can copy from `qmk_firmware/keyboards/planck/config.h` to your keymap directory), add `#define TAPPING_TERM 200`
-3. In your `keymap.c` file, define the variables and definitions, then add to your keymap:
+2. In your `keymap.c` file, define the variables and definitions, then add to your keymap:

 ```c
 // Tap Dance declarations